natu-tech/docs/versioned_docs/version-0.1.0/roadmap/tundra.md

 ![Tundra era](/img/tundra.png)

 The first era **is entirely to establish the foundations of Natu**.
-So the research and development will be focused in preparing Natu for the future stages.
-We also will create the Natu conservation network by joining the first parks in Chile.
+Therefore, the research and development will focus on preparing Natu for the future stages.
+This includes the creation of the Natu conservation network by joining the first parks in Chile.
+The team also will work on the creation of the smart contracts.

 ## Tundra work scope